incubyte/incubyte.github.io/content/blog/write-cleaner-rails-code-with-fear.md

 ### What exactly is the Fear gem?

 Think of the Fear gem as a Swiss Army knife for handling uncertain situations in your code.
 You know those moments when you’re not sure if something exists, or if an operation will succeed?
-That’s where Fear shines
+That’s where Fear shines.

 This gem provides several powerful tools like Option, Try, and other functional programming patterns, all implemented in an idiomatic Ruby way.

-### Option (Your Secret Weapon Against nil)
+#### Option: Your Secret Weapon Against nil

 Think of Option as a special container, like a gift box.
 This box can either contain something (Some) or be empty (None).
 The magic is that you can safely work with this box without constantly checking if it’s empty!